Charly Laliberté Laurent: Early years

-Partnership with Ariano Kent
+Partnership with Martina Ariano Kent

 2023–24 season: International debut

 In summer 2023, Laliberté Laurent teamed up with Martina Ariano Kent and the pair subsequently started training at the Académie Performance Isatis under coaches, Marc-André Craig and David-Alexandre Paradis.

 Ariano Kent/Laliberté Laurent debuted on the 2023–24 ISU Junior Grand Prix in late August at 2023 JGP Austria, winning the event.
 They subsequently went on to win bronze at 2023 JGP Hungary.
 With these results, the pair qualified for the 2023–24 Junior Grand Prix Final in Beijing, China.
 At that event, Ariano Kent/Laliberté Laurent placed third in the short program, fourth in the free skate, and finished fourth overall.

 In January, the team won the silver medal behind Kemp/Elizarov at the 2024 Canadian Junior Championships.
 Selected to compete at the 2024 World Junior Championships in Taipei, Taiwan, Ariano Kent/Laliberté Laurent closed the season by finishing the event in fifth place.
 The team was not happy with their performances and admitted they could have done better.
 “But I am glad we fought until the end,” said Ariano Kent.
 “We will stay one more year in juniors and will take the experience from this year into next season.”